macph/easement-curve/README.md

 Everything is packaged in a single .exe file - go to releases here and download the latest release.
 There is no need for installation.

+### Run with Python

 Alternatively, you can run the source code directly with Python.
+You need a Python 3.5 distribution, which you can download [here](https://www.python.org/downloads/).
+Earlier Python 3 versions may work, but the program is not compatible with Python 2.7 or earlier versions.

 In the folder where you have downloaded the zip file, type in
 ```
 python easement-curve-0.1
 ```